Outgoing CIWT XO Frocked to Captain

+Before administering the oath of office, Wikoff described Tiefel as an extraordinarily competent and compassionate intelligence professional, with the right knowledge set for where he is headed.

+“Mike is the right person, at the right time, to be going out to 7th Fleet,” said Wikoff.

-Newly frocked, Capt.
-Michael Tiefel, thanked everyone for attending, but gave a special thanks to his mother, who came down from Lyons, Mich., and his wife and children for the support and commitment they have shown during his career enabling him to reach the rank of captain, during the ceremony at All Faiths Chapel on Naval Air Station Pensacola, on Mar.
-31, 2023.
+During Tiefel’s comments, he thanked everyone for attending, but gave a special thanks to his mother, who came down from Lyons, Mich., for his commissioning, and was present again for his frocking to captain.
+He also thanked his wife and children for the support and commitment they have shown during his career enabling him to reach the rank of captain.

 |Date Taken: